Tibetan History and Literature

 Tibetan studies courses at Columbia include those on the sources of modern Tibetan history – designed especially for graduate students in Tibetan Studies – as well as on the history of China-Tibetan relations, Tibetan material history, contemporary Tibetan culture, Chinese and Tibetan film and television, oral history and biography, and other aspects of Tibetan history, culture, religion and politics.

 Our program encourages comparative and interdisciplinary studies and humanistic scholarship that focuses on more than a single country or a single linguistic tradition in Asia.
 Students frequently take seminars with professors in other programs and fields, often focusing on the history of China.
 For example, students combine their interest in history with material culture, gender studies, religion, or comparative literature through several joint programs.
 Specifically, there is an interdepartmental “History–East Asia” program, to which students may apply either through EALAC or the Department of History (applications through either department are reviewed as part of the same pool), a joint Concentration Program of the Institute of Comparative Literature and Society.
-[Heidi, please insert the hyperlink on the website].
 In terms of temporal coverage, Tibetan Studies at Columbia University covers the early modern, modern and contemporary periods (17th to 21st centuries).

 Columbia’s location in New York City, home to the largest Tibetan community outside of Asia, provides students with a wealth of Tibet-related academic and cultural activities.
 Students can take advantage of Tibet-related talks, film screenings, exhibitions, and other activities at the Rubin Museum of Art, Trace Foundation’s Latse Contemporary Tibetan Library, Tibet House, the Jacques Marchais Museum, and Asia Society, as well as at the Lincoln Center, the Metropolitan Museum of Art, the Museum of Modern Art, American Museum of Natural History and the New York Public Library.